Improving Hinckley Community Health Services

-About this engagement
+About the engagement

-From the onset, we have involved and worked with our patients, service users, carers, staff and stakeholders.
+From the onset, we involved and worked with our patients, service users, carers, staff and stakeholders.
 We have been having conversations with these groups since 2014, listening to them and taking on their feedback to shape our proposals.

 Why are we proposing changes?